Existence of small semi-vortex solutions for the cubic nonlinear Schr\"{o}dinger system with Rashba type Spin-Orbit coupling on $\mathbb{R}^2$: Introduction

 \end{theorem}

 Theorem \ref{thm;gs} gives the small ground state of \eqref{ellip}.
 We note that the $\dot{H}^1$-norm of the ground state is small as well as the semi-vortices when $\rho$ is small.

 \begin{remark} \begin{itemize} \item It is not clear that the ground state is a semi-vortex solution.
-According to \cite{SLM14}, numerical calculation suggests that a mixed mode is the ground state when $\lambda_{\pm}=1$ and $\lambda_{0}>1$. \item There is no radial solution to \eqref{NLSSO} because of SOC and thus rearrangement argument does not work for Theorem \ref{thm;gs}. \item The (action) ground state is also characterized by the Nehari functional, as well as the traveling ground states.
+According to \cite{SLM14}, numerical calculation suggests that a mixed mode is the ground state when $\lambda_{\pm}=1$ and $\lambda_{0}>1$. \item There is no radial solution to \eqref{NLSSO} because of SOC and thus rearrangement argument does not work for Theorem \ref{thm;gs}. \item The (action) ground state can be also characterized by the Nehari functional, as well as the traveling ground states.
 Note that the equation is not Galilean invariant and thus the existence of the traveling waves is not trivial.
-We will give a sequel paper for this in a more general setting, based on \cite{FHI24}. \end{itemize} \end{remark}
+See \cite{FHI24} for traveling waves of a non-Galilean invariant equation. \end{itemize} \end{remark}

+Next, we show stability of the ground states.
+We have the following small data global existence result for \eqref{NLSSO}.

 \begin{theorem} If the initial data $(\psi_{+,0}, \psi_{-,0}) \in H^1(\mathbb{R}^2) \times H^1(\mathbb{R}^2)$ satisfies

 then the solution $(\psi_{+},\psi_{-})$ to \eqref{NLSSO} is global. \end{theorem}